AnySat: One Earth Observation Model for Many Resolutions, Scales, and Modalities: Method

 \subsection{Training}

-We adapt the Joint Embedding Predictive Architecture (JEPA) framework \cite{assran2023self} to multimodal EO, allowing AnySat to be pretrained in a self-supervised manner on datasets with varying properties and modalities, without labels.
-The general idea is that a student network operates on heavily masked inputs--- spatially, temporally, and modality-wise---while the teacher network sees all the input information.
-The student's goal is to combine all its available information to predict the teacher's embeddings.
-We combine this model with a contrastive loss for improved stability.
+We adapt the Joint Embedding Predictive Architecture (JEPA) framework~\cite{assran2023self} to multimodal Earth Observation, enabling self-supervised pretraining on datasets of varying modalities without labels.
+A student network operates on heavily masked inputs, aiming to predict embeddings generated by an unmasked teacher network whose parameters follow an Exponential Moving Average (EMA) of the student's weights~\cite{he2020momentum}.
+Training leverages two losses: a contrastive loss to enforce modality consistency and a JEPA loss for masked embedding prediction.

-\paragraph{Student-Teacher Architecture.} We consider two versions of the network: a \emph{student} and a \emph{teacher}.
-The student network consists of a patch encoder $\PatchEncod_\Student$, a modality combiner $\Combiner_\Student$, and a predictor network $\Predictor_\Student$.
-The teacher network includes a patch encoder $\PatchEncod_\Teacher$ and a modality combiner $\Combiner_\Teacher$.
-The weights of the teacher network are updated as an Exponential Moving Average (EMA) of the student's weights \cite{he2020momentum}.
-The student's predictor network $\Predictor_\Student$ is composed of a residual positional encoding and three residual self-attention blocks, and the teacher does not have a predictor.